tesseract-ocr/tessdoc/TrainingTesseract.md

 ### Old Manual method

   * It is sometimes important to space out the text a bit when printing, so up the inter-character and inter-line spacing in your word processor.
-Not spacing text out sufficiently will cause "FAILURE! box overlaps no blobs or blobs in multiple rows" errors during tr file generation, which leads to FATALITY - 0 labelled samples of "x", which leads to "Error: X classes in inttemp while unicharset contains Y unichars" and you can't use your nice new data files.
-This situation will improve in the future, as we are working on a solution, but for 3.00 APPLY\_BOXES errors remain the most problematic difficulty for people training tesseract.
   * The training data should be grouped by font.
 Ideally, all samples of a single font should go in a single tiff file, but this may be multi-page tiff (if you have libtiff or leptonica installed), so the total training data in a single font may be many pages and many 10s of thousands of characters, allowing training for large-character-set languages.
   * There is no need to train with multiple sizes.
 10 point will do.
 (An exception to this is very small text.
 If you want to recognize text with an x-height smaller than about 15 pixels, you should either train it specifically or scale your images before trying to recognize them.)
   * **DO NOT MIX FONTS IN AN IMAGE FILE** (In a single .tr file to be precise.)
 This will cause features to be dropped at clustering, which leads to recognition errors.